babaktaremi/GoogleCaptchaComponent/README.md

 **`Language`**: You can specify the ReCaptcha language via this parameter (Language is only applied to V2), If you don't specify the language, the `DefaultLanguage` will be used instead which is the English Language.

+**`Action`**: You can specify the action name that will be used for reCaptcha V3.
+If you don't specify the action, then none will be used.

 ## Refreshing The Captcha Manually

 Inject the ```IRecaptchaService``` and call the ```ReloadAsync``` method.
 If there is a recaptcha component on page , it will reload the component.